brennv/openshiftv3-training/beta-4-setup.md

 * There is a single pod with a single container that has the label `name=hello-openshift-label`

-If you are not using the `example.com` domain you will need to edit the route portion of `test-complete.json` to match your DNS environment.
+If you are not using the `paas.it` domain you will need to edit the route portion of `test-complete.json` to match your DNS environment.

 **Logged in as `joe`,** go ahead and use `osc` to create everything: